ntsystemsit/onprem.wtf/src/index.md

 **{{ site.metadata.title }}** is the evolution of ntsystems.it.
 It contains a complete [archive]({% link post.md %}) of the old site as well as new content.

 Just like the old site, this site is **free**.
-There are no trackers, no ads, no cookies.
-However, use a service worker to store static files and pages you visited in your browser's cache storage.
-That makes the site [installable](https://web.dev/discover-installable/), [fast]({% link _posts/2021-01-16-why-is-this-website-fast.md %}), and it will continue to work even if you're offline.
+There are no trackers, no ads, no cookies. ~~However, use a service worker to store static files and pages you visited in your browser's cache storage.
+That makes the site [installable](https://web.dev/discover-installable/), [fast]({% link _posts/2021-01-16-why-is-this-website-fast.md %}), and it will continue to work even if you're offline.~~

 ## Popular Tags
 {: .bold-title}

-Since 2009 we have written {{ site.posts.size }} posts.
+Since 2009 we have written {{ collections.posts.resources.size }} posts.
 You can browse our more popular topics below or find [all tags](/Tags) in the menu above.

 {% assign tags_max = 0 %}
 {% for tag in site.tags %}